git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

     git tfs clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk . --with-branches

-See [clone](../commands/clone.md) command if you should use a password or an author file (recommended if you want an mail adresse instead of a windows login in commit messages), ...
+See [clone](../commands/clone.md) command if you should use a password or an author file (recommended if you want an email address instead of a windows login in commit messages), ...

 Wait quite some time, fetching changesets from TFS is a slow process :(